 In Revision 5.0 we add a new entry technique so that there are four different entry techniques, Pinpoint Entry II, Stop, Market, or Limit order entry techniques.
 This can change the way a trade is entered from the original strategy.

 The new Pinpoint Entry II, entry technique allows us to place a limit order a better price (defined in points) from the Original systems entry.
 Using this entry technique alone can improve a strategies results.
 The good news is that we can also combine this entry with any of the 13 Algorithm Rules or combination of Algorithm Rules listed above.
 Pinpoint Entry II is slightly different that the Pinpoint Entry Algorithm defined below.

 The Stop, Limit, and Market Entry technique can be applied from the current bars closing price once the Algorithm Rules are met.
 These three entry techniques could also be used alone if all Algorithm Rules were turned Off.

 We include our Pinpoint Entry Algorithm

 Most of the time a trade does not immediately go in our favor and we experience some adversity in the trade.
 Many times we wonder how we could make our system better or what rules we can add to improve our entry.
 The Pinpoint Entry Algorithm allows us to watch our original strategy trade and then get in at a better price on a one minute chart.
 We can test for the best entry point by changing or optimizing the EntryLoss input parameter.
 This value is set to a dollar amount of loss for us to wait for in order to begin trading our original system.
+It updates on a closed bar basis instead of an intra-bar basis like the PinPont Entry II technique.
 This algorithm is used to improve our entry efficiency.